virensoni3/07-lab-css-animation/README.md

 - the CSS `transform` property uses a RenderLayer so the **GPU** can do the calculations
 - works for CSS `transform` property values: `translate`, `scale`, `rotate`, `opacity`

-## Bad practice: GPU is intensive, can by choppy
+## Bad practice: CPU is intensive, can by choppy

 - other properties need a more extensive screen redraw and 'trigger layout'
 - browser 'layout' forces the **CPU** to recalculate every frame